oroinc/documentation/backend/setup/installation.rst

 * This command creates a new directory called `my_project_name/` that contains an empty project.
 An absolute path to the directory will be used in the following steps and will be referred to as **<application-root-folder>** further in this topic.

 .. note::
-        Alternatively, you can download and unpack the archive with the application source code or use git instead of using composer.
+        Alternatively, you can download and unpack the archive with the application source code or use git instead of the composer.
 Please, refer to the dedicated article :ref:`Get the Oro Application Source Code <installation--get-files>` for more details.

-Note that you are prompted to enter the infrastructure-related application parameters (database name, user, etc.) that are saved into the ``config/parameters.yml`` file.
+Note that you are prompted to enter the infrastructure-related application parameters (database name, user, etc.) saved into the ``config/parameters.yml`` file.
 You can find the description for every parameter in the :ref:`Infrastructure-related Oro Application Configuration <installation--parameters-yml-description>` article.

 Configure WebSocket Parameters
 ------------------------------